Ridalor/Customer/docs/usage.md

 ```

 ### Get the Name of the currently logged in customer
-URI: /v1/ustomer/name
+URI: /v1/customer/name

 To get the name of the currently logged in customer, send a get request to the docker url specified at the top with this URI: /v1/customer/name.

-> The returned firstName and LastName is a string.
+> The returned firstName and LastName are strings.
 The name below is just an example.
 If the Customer does not have a first and/or last name, it will be an empty string

 #### Returns